Blender-Guy1/Useful_Cards/README.md

 ## The Different Cards

-### Business Card
+### Business Card that Plays Pong
-This was the reason I started this.
-I wanted a business card that stood out.
+I exhibitted at OpenSauce 2024 and had the pleasure to meet [Ben Eater](https://www.youtube.com/@BenEater).
+He handed me a business card that was a puzzle.
+When a CR2025 battery was inserted, the 8 LEDs on the PCB would blink "SHAKE ME" in ASCII.
+Once shaken, the card wrote Ben Eater in the air.
+This was by far the coolest electronics idea I had ever seen.
+This got me thinking for a while and eventually I decided to steal his idea and make a 3D holographic business card.
+But that would be pretty lazy and unoriginal, so I decided on something similar that was simple.
+This led me to creating a business card that could play pong.

 This went through 3 iterations before I got one that work, and 5 before I felt comfortable showing this to other people.
+It is a business card PCB that runs on a CR2032/2025 battery and utilizes a shift register to multiplex an 8x8 LED array.
+All of which is controlled with an STM32L010F4 (which isn't exactly necessary for this application as I am running it like any other STM32 microcontroller.).

 <p align="center">